DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Bizarrely configured, often following a swirling line pattern (fountain pattern), linear or planar, often yellow or yellow-brown in infancy or toddlers, later brown or brown-black papules and/or plaques with a warty surface.
+Bizarrely configured, often following a swirling line pattern (fountain pattern), linear or planar, often yellow or yellow-brown in infancy or early childhood, later brown or brown-black papules and/or plaques with a warty surface.

 HistologyThis section has been translated automatically.

 The skin changes are usually only discreetly visible at the initial manifestation, inconspicuous, flat, surface-smooth.
 In the course of the years, continuously increasing, verrucous aspect.

 Surprisingly, at times almost complete regression of an extensive verrucous nevus, with recurrence in the same location after several months, has been observed (see Fig.).

 A special form of an epidermal hamartoma of the hard type (= naevus verrucosus) is the so-called "epidermolytic epidermal naevus".
 Its histological peculiarity is granular degeneration or acanthokeratolysis.